SimonBlanke/Hyperactive/README.md

 - n_jobs = 1
   - (int)
   - Number of jobs to run in parallel.
-Those jobs are optimization runs that work independend from another (no information sharing).
+Those jobs are optimization runs that work independent from another (no information sharing).
 If n_jobs == -1 the maximum available number of cpu cores is used.

 - initialize = {"grid": 4, "random": 2, "vertices": 4}
   - (dict)